mse22/Eadala_ENV872_Project/README.md

 ## Summary

-This repository contains the the relevant datasets (all versions - raw and processed), different aspects and the progress of my final project right from its inception to completion (code segragated as per different stages - processing, wrangling, data exploration, data analysis, final output).
+This repository contains the the relevant datasets (all versions - raw and processed), different aspects and the progress of my final project right from its inception to completion (code segragated according to different stages - processing, wrangling, data exploration, data analysis, final output).
 This repository will aid in quality documentation, efficient data analysis, and future replication or improvisation plans.

 My goal is to study water quality with the help of the NTL-LTER Lake Datasets provided to me through the Environmental Data Analytics class taught at Nicholas School of the Environment in Spring 2020.
 The datasets contains the concentrations of key minerals/nutrients and physical attributes measured in various lakes of Wisconsin.

-Eutrophication is a phenamenon caused due to excess of nutrients in water and it causes structural changes to the ecosystem in the form of increased production of algae and aquatic plants, depletion of fish species, general deterioration of water quality and other effects that reduce and preclude use.
+Eutrophication is a phenamenon caused due to excess of nutrients in water and it causes structural changes to the ecosystem in the form of increased production of algae and aquatic plants, depletion of fish species, general deterioration of water quality and other effects that can be detrimental in the long run as well.
 Therefore, it is important to observe and manage lakes and their nutrient loading from time to time to conserve water and its dependent ecosystems.

 Through this project, I hope to understand the causes of eutrophication and the correlations between the measure of elements and nutrients contianed in the datasets.
-I intent to answer my research questions through data wrangling, processing, exploring, and visualization techniques taught in class using the Wisconsin Lakes as the sample.
+I intent to answer my research questions through data wrangling, processing, exploring, and visualization techniques that taught in class using the Wisconsin Lakes as the sample.

 ## Investigators